Alcohol

 Lots of us struggle with alcohol at some point in our lives and need a bit of help to make a change.
 Talk to your GP or visit the Alcohol Change UK website to find out more about the free support that's available.

-Get your calm back - Dry January (A4 poster)
+Dry January 2025 (A4 poster)

 How many units are in your drink? (infographic)